 Registering for classes

-Shortly after the application has passed in the summer, you will receive a link inviting you to apply for modules.
+Shortly after the application deadline has passed you will receive a link inviting you to apply for modules.
 Please be patient as you will not be able to select the modules, until you receive the link.

 You will be asked to nominate eight choices in order of preference in case there are timetable clashes.